What is employee development?

 5. Remember that development is a practice

-If a business sees employee development as something that’s been implemented and completed on an annual basis, the program may be doomed to feel burdensome and compliance-driven rather than expanding the potential opportunities for employees.
+If a business sees professional development as something that’s been implemented and completed on an annual basis, the program may be doomed to feel burdensome and compliance-driven rather than expanding the potential opportunities for employees.

 6. Put learning into context

 Take a cue from the idea of social learning and place knowledge where it’s needed.
 Break out of the training course mold and adopt a just-in-time mindset, so that information is available to staff when they’re about to do a task or begin a process.
-Lunch-and-learns, team created posters, digital tooltips or even post-it notes can help you out here.
+Lunch-and-learns, team-created posters, digital tooltips, or even post-it notes can help you out here.

 1Qualtrics 2020 Global Employee Experience Trends Report